 Companies issue debentures as a long-term source of credit.
 It is an acknowledgment that the company has taken a loan from the holder at a fixed rate of interest, and the company agrees to repay back the loan after a fixed period of time.

 Companies know in advance what the cost of such credit is as the rate of interest is fixed.
 Also, the debenture-holders do not have any participation in the company’s profits or its working.
 The interest that the company pays on debentures is eligible for a tax deduction.
 Hence, it is a good source of credit for companies with stable earnings.
 But sometimes debentures can be a burden on the finances of the company too.
 The company has to make regular interest payments on them.
 Also, redeemable debentures can be presented anytime for redemption.
-The company has to allocate and block certain funds for meeting the sudden redemption requests.
+The company has to allocate and block certain funds to meet the sudden redemption requests.

 Moreover, these debentures can be secured as well as unsecured ones.
 Secured debentures will have a charge on certain assets of the company.
 The companies may sometimes even appoint debenture trustees for the benefit of debenture holders when a large amount is involved.

-Companies can raise a credit against its outstanding invoice value that is due from customers.
+Companies can raise a credit against their outstanding invoice value that is due from customers.
 Companies usually have a long credit period while doing business, sometimes a couple of months or even more.
 Therefore, they can raise a credit on such outstanding invoices and improve their cash flows.
 The company that does such financing pays a major part of the money upfront and balances after receiving it from the customers.
 The Outstanding collection from the debtors becomes the duty of such financiers/credit providers.
 They get a finance charge in return for their services.

-Such credit is only possible with companies that are financially very strong and there is a surety that their debtors will pay back all the outstanding amounts.
+Such credit is only possible with companies that are financially very strong, and there is a surety that their debtors will pay back all the outstanding amounts.
 Also, the financials and books of accounts should be up-to-date and accurate.

 Startup finance is another form of credit available to new businesses.
 New businesses have their special needs of funds as they are unaware of various types of business costs.
-They require continuous inflow of funds for meeting their operational costs, capital expenditure costs, etc.
+They require a continuous inflow of funds for meeting their operational costs, capital expenditure costs, etc.

 The eligibility criteria for such loans are very stringent as the company is new.
-Also, there is a need for strong collateral to get such a form of credit banks and other financial institutions.
+Also, there is a need for strong collateral to get such a form of credit from banks and other financial institutions.
 However, governments keep coming up with promotional plans to encourage startups and may provide such credit with limited formalities and collateral security.
-In the present circumstances, there are various other sources like angel investors, VC financing, crowdfunding, etc. are available for new start-ups.
+In the present circumstances, there are various other sources like angel investors, VC financing, crowdfunding, etc., are available for new start-ups.